byu-oit/terraform-aws-postman-test-lambda/README.md

 You can specify multiple collections and environments to run in the lambda function.
 The function will run the collections in order.

-You can run collections/environments from local json files or using the postman API.
+You can run collections/environments from local json files or using the [Postman API](#using-the-postman-api).

-**Note:** When using the postman API: the postman collections/environments must be viewable by the postman account tied to the API key you provide.
+**Note:** When [using the Postman API](#using-the-postman-api): the postman collections/environments must be viewable by the postman account tied to the API key you provide.

 **DON'T** hard code your postman API key, treat it like all other secrets.